Mikaela/mikaela.github.io/articles/guides/GPG/GPG.html.md

 #### Group lines

-Write this later.
+Group lines are a way to write email to one recepient and have it encrypted to multiple keys automatically.

+Example group line:

+> group <touchlay-server@googlegroups.com>=82A46728 8449A12B 666CC0DD 4EC00206

+With that line, when recepient is touchlay-server@googlegroups.com, then emails are encrypted to those 4 keys.

+NOTE: I think that group lines require email addresses to be in format

+> <some@thi.ng>

-See also my Enigmail instructions about group lines.
+See also my [Enigmail] instructions about group lines.

+[Enigmail]:Enigmail.html

 ### Comments